 Gen. Pfister is survived by his children, Gabriele Matthewman, of Surrey, England; Catherine Slagle (George) of Allen, TX; Michael Pfister (Audrey) of Haymarket, VA; and Romi Brozeit (Greg) of Fairlawn, OH; step-children Eric Williams (Cory) and Lori Williams of Charlotte, NC; siblings Mary Benton (Bruce) of Mechanicsburg, PA; Walter Pfister (Judy, deceased) of Bradford, PA; and Josef Pfister (Cheri) of Battleground, WA, and 12 grandchildren.

 He was preceded in death by his first wife and mother of his four children, Rita Geiger of Heilbronn, Germany, his second wife Gail Williams Pfister, his brother Richard Pfister of Camden, NY, and parents Rudolf John Pfister and June Ruth Braun Pfister of Bradford, PA.

 In lieu of flowers, Gen. Pfister’s family would appreciate donations in his honor to the Parkinson’s Foundation (http://www.parkinson.org/) or the Michael J. Fox Foundation (www.michaeljfox.org).
 Additionally, the family would be thankful for those eligible to consider giving a pint of blood, platelets or plasma with some regularity to a local blood bank.

 Funeral services with full military honors will take place at Ft.
 Meyer Old Post Chapel on Tuesday, June 29th at 1PM with the interment to follow at Arlington National Cemetery.

-To send sympathy gifts to the family or plant a tree in memory of Cloyd Harry "Mike" Pfister, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Cloyd Harry "Mike" Pfister, please visit our Tree Store.

 1359 Broadway, Suite 1509, New York NY 10018